bluemountaincyber/falco_postprocessor/README.md

 - `json`: The output is written to a JSON file.
 The file name is specified with the `-f` flag.
 - `none`: The output is discarded.
 - `awslogs`: The output is written to AWS CloudWatch Logs.
 The log group and stream names are specified with the `-g` and `-s` flags, respectively.
 - `azurelogs`: The output is written to Azure Monitor Logs.
-The log workspace ID and key are specified with the `-w` and `-k` flags, respectively.
+The Data Collection Endpoint stream URL is to be specified using the `-d` flag.

 ## Usage